>> Home Page | Abs/Core Program | Articles | Firefighters | Kettlebells | Contact Us

 • Ears, shoulders, ribs, hips, knees, ankles all vertically aligned

-While abdominal exercises won't reduce your waistline; you can still tone and tighten your midsection, and add to the appearance of flat belly.
-The Hard Crunch / Bike Kick Combination will tighten and tone ALL of your abdominal muscles, leading to a flatter, stronger midsection, as well as a pain free lower back.
-When combined with other strength-endurance and aerobic exercise, this routine will produce real results.
+The Crunch / Bike Kick Combination will tighten and tone ALL of your abdominal muscles, leading to a flatter, stronger midsection, as well as a pain free lower back.
+When combined with other strength and aerobic exercise, this routine will produce dramatic results.
+(Get the full routine, click here)

-crunch Exercise # 1 HARD CRUNCH
+crunch Exercise # 1 CRUNCH

 Trainer's Notes:

 Be sure to keep the knees only partially bent with the heels at least one foot from your butt.
 This engages the oblique muscles as well as the rectus abdominus.
 To increase intensity, lengthen the pause when the abs are flexed to 2 seconds, or place your hands behind your head (as in the bicycle kick).
+Extend the arms overhead to maximize intensity levels.

-Goal: 1 to 2 sets of 15 to 20 repetitions
+Goal: 2 sets of 20 to 30 repetitions

 bike kick Exercise #2 BIKE KICK